deakinmt/entsoe_outage_models/README.md

 Workflow
 ---
-It is suggested that the data is approached in the following way:
+It is suggested that the usage is approached in the following way.
 1. The outage data for individual countries is download from entsoeOutageDownload.py, using download_config.py.
 2. The production and generation units are downloaded from